PF Chang’s Lettuce Wraps (Best Copycat Recipe)

 One of the best parts about lettuce wraps is the variety of sauces you can serve on the side.
 The sauces are easy to make once you have made your teriyaki sauce mixture for the lettuce wraps.
 If you love the sauces as much as I do, you can even make a little extra sauce just so you have plenty for dipping.
 Here are the sauce combinations we love:

-• Spicy Teriyaki Sauce: ⅓ cup teriyaki mixture + 1-2 tablespoons peanut butter
+• Peanut Sauce – ⅓ cup teriyaki mixture + 1 to 2 tablespoons peanut butter.

-• Peanut Sauce: ⅓ cup teriyaki mixture + 1 teaspoon Sriracha sauce (or to taste, depending on how spicy you like it)
+• Spicy Teriyaki Sauce – ⅓ cup teriyaki mixture + 1 teaspoon Sriracha sauce (or to taste, depending on how spicy you like it).

 Low-Sodium Options

-For a low-sodium option you can swap out the soy sauce for coconut aminos, tamari, or simply just use low-sodium soy sauce.
+For a low-sodium option, you can swap out the soy sauce for coconut aminos, and tamari, or simply just use low-sodium soy sauce.
 Teriyaki sauce can also be high in sodium, so be sure to check your labels.
-You can also make your own teriyaki sauce by using the recipe provided in our Hawaiian Grilled Teriyaki Chicken recipe and use low-sodium soy sauce.
+You can also make your teriyaki sauce by using the recipe provided in our Hawaiian Grilled Teriyaki Chicken recipe and use low-sodium soy sauce.

 Gluten-Free Lettuce Wraps